-If a seaside hunt is what you’re after, taking the kids tidepooling is an easy way to get it.
+If a seaside hunt is what you’re after, taking the kids tidepooling is an easy way to get it, even during cooler weather.
 Your budding marine biologists can peek under rocks and sift through the sand to find sea stars, crabs and anemones in their natural environment.
-So grab your bucket, rain boots and sunscreen, it’s time to play detective, ocean-style!
+So grab your bucket, rain boots and rain suit, it’s time to play detective, ocean-style!

 Editor’s note: Please remember to recreate responsibly when you visit these beaches by following social distancing guidelines, group size guidelines and wearing masks when needed.
 Stay healthy, have fun!